dosu0/Survivio/README.md

         git clone https://github.com/Fenex330/Survivio.git

-3) In the terminal write:
+3) In the terminal write (or use cmake gui to configure and generate native build files):

         mkdir Survivio/build/
         cd Survivio/build/